Yol96/GoURLShortner/README.md

 $ docker-compose up
 ```

-Also u can add .env file in root folder, for example:
+Also you can add .env file in root folder, for example:
 ```sh
 APP_SERVER_PORT=":8080"
 APP_LOGRUS_LEVEL="debug"